- Environment & Conservation

 The Plan describes how Seattle Public Utilities:

 On March 12, 2018, SPU released the Public Review Draft of the 2019 Water System Plan for public review and comment through June 1, 2018.
-Based on the comments received, a final plan will be prepared for review by Mayor Jenny Durkan and the Seattle City Council, and posted to this site.
-Following review and adoption by the City Council in the fall of 2018, the Water System Plan will be reviewed for approval by King County and the Washington Department of Health in 2019.
+Based on the comments received, a final plan has been prepared for review by Mayor Jenny Durkan and the Seattle City Council.
+Following adoption by the City Council, tentatively scheduled to occur before the end of 2018, the Water System Plan will be reviewed for approval by King County and the Washington Department of Health in 2019.

 Drinking Water Planning Manager